tensorchiefs/dlday2018/index.md

 The focus of the workshop is on sharing experience with other fellow deep learners and to connect with each other.
 There will be sessions with contributed talks and also a poster session during an extended apero.

 We are happy to announce that Thomas Fischbacher from Google will give a tutorial on the latest developments in Tensorflow which will include a hands-on part - so please bring your laptops with you.

-See [tutorial](tutorial) for more information.
+* [tutorial](tutorial) notebooks and lecture notes.

 #### Contributions